 What is it?

-- Programmes for students, where learners use technology in problem solving or more open-ended learning, and
+- technology for students, where learners use programs or applications designed for problem solving or open-ended learning; or

 How effective is it?